 - This means the volume library has failed to send data to our server.
 Please make sure that host kinesis.us-east-1.amazonaws.com on port 443 is reachable from your environment.

-If you need further information about the volume counting in iText, such as how events are calculated, examples for custom counting implementations and other details, see the Volume Counter FAQs.
+If you need further information about the volume counting in iText, such as how events are calculated and other details, see the Volume Counter FAQs.